 This is the correct Finding Dory poster, with a ratio of 1:1.5 and cropped to 1890x2835px.
 The only difference between the original poster and the cropped poster is the trimmed borders.

 A second example: This 650x450px profile picture of actress Viola Davis has an invalid aspect ratio.
 In the first GIF, the picture is squished to 300x450px.
 In the second GIF, the picture is correctly cropped to 300x450px.
-The edited picture have the same size with both techniques, but again, they look very different.
+The edited pictures have the same size with both techniques, but again, they look very different.

 Tip 6: Always maintain proportions